htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`QUEUE_SUPER_USERS`
     A comma and/or space separated list of user names on a given machine that are given super-user access to the job queue, meaning that they can modify or delete the job ClassAds of other users.
+These should be of form ``USER@DOMAIN``; if the domain is not present in the username, HTCondor will assume the default ``UID_DOMAIN``.
 When not on this list, users can only modify or delete their own ClassAds from the job queue.
 Whatever user name corresponds with the UID that HTCondor is running as - usually user condor - will automatically be